marcoandre1/marcoandre1.github.io/README.md

 </html>
 ```

-Now, this is where it becomes tricky because you need to manipulate a DOM element, the `html` tag, with React.
+Now, this is where it becomes tricky because you need to manipulate a DOM element, _the `html` tag_, with React.
 There is not a _good way_ of doing this.
 Which means that you can do it however you want because React does not offer a straightforward solution of doing this.
 Following the Tailwind CSS docs for dark mode, I implemented a solution which works quite well without adding any extra package.
 Please, take a look at `App.js` to see how this is done and the section below for further details.

 ### Toggling Dark Mode (extra notes)